30 Fun Things to Do in Costa Rica | 2023 (with Photos)

 Playas Hermosa, Conchal, and Matapalo get honorable mentions here for being extra secluded, peaceful, and beautiful.

-Costa Rica’s Osa Peninsula is located on the south Pacific coast, so head on down there for a remarkable experience with some Central American marine life.
-Scuba diving is just one of many fun things to do in Costa Rica.
+Costa Rica's Osa Peninsula is located on the South Pacific coast, so head on down there for a remarkable experience with some Central American marine life.

 On the farm, you will learn about coffee and pineapple agriculture, led by a member of the community.
 Moreover, in the surrounding area, you might be lucky enough to spot a poison dart frog.